girlscript-noida/lestspy19/README.md

 ![GirlScript Noida and Ghaziabad Chapter Leads Collaboration](https://user-images.githubusercontent.com/47632017/52913428-20754780-32e4-11e9-89fe-2b4eb20202d3.png)

 This README gives an insight on LetsPy 2-days Paid Python Programming Bootcamp.
-By participating in the LetsPy Meetup, you will learn and connect with great developers and professionals around you.
+By participating in the LetsPy India Tour 2019, you will learn and connect with great developers and professionals around you.

 ## What is [LetsPy](https://www.letspy.tech/)? 🤔